syncfusion-content/blazor-docs/blazor/treegrid/columns/column-reorder.md

 {% endtabs %}

-The following GIF represents Reordering column **TaskName** by using method,
+The following GIF represents the Reordering column **TaskName** by using the method,
 ![Reordering Single Column in Blazor Tree Grid](../images/blazor-treegrid-reorder-single-column.gif)

 ## Reorder multiple columns

 User can reorder a single column at a time by Interaction.
-Sometimes, you need to reorder multiple columns at the same time.
-This can be achieved by passing list of columns programmatically in the [ReorderColumnsAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.SfTreeGrid-1.html#Syncfusion_Blazor_TreeGrid_SfTreeGrid_1_ReorderColumnsAsync_System_Collections_Generic_List_System_String__System_String_) method.
+Sometimes, you need to reorder multiple columns at the same time by passing list of columns programmatically in the [ReorderColumnsAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.SfTreeGrid-1.html#Syncfusion_Blazor_TreeGrid_SfTreeGrid_1_ReorderColumnsAsync_System_Collections_Generic_List_System_String__System_String_) method.

-In the following sample, **TaskName** and **Duration** columns are reordered to last column position by using this method on button click.
+In the following sample, **TaskName** and **Duration** columns are reordered to the last column position using this method on the click button.

 {% tabs %}